DockerDemos/Memegen/README.md

 Once it finishes building, you can run the container with:

-`docker run -d -v ./results:/tmp memegen URL-TO-YOUR-IMAGE "TOP TEXT" "BOTTOM TEXT"`
+`docker run -d -v /tmp/results:/tmp memegen URL-TO-YOUR-IMAGE "TOP TEXT" "BOTTOM TEXT"`

-Your results should show up in the "results" folder.
+Your results should show up in the "/tmp/results" folder.

 ##Acknowledgements##